rvennam/istio101/workshop/exercise-5/README.md

     ibmcloud login
     ```

-1. Choose IBM as the Account (NOT your own)
+1. Choose the account where the cluster is in.
+NOT your own account!

 1. Create the NLB host with the Istio ingress gateway's public IP address: